longhorn/website/content/docs/1.7.0/nodes-and-volumes/volumes/rwx-volumes.md

     > **Tip:** The [environment check script](https://raw.githubusercontent.com/longhorn/longhorn/v{{< current-version >}}/scripts/environment_check.sh) helps users to check all nodes have unique hostnames.

-# Creation and Usage of a RWX Volume
+# Creation and Usage of an RWX Volume

 > **Notice**
 > An RWX volume must have the access mode set to `ReadWriteMany` and the "migratable" flag disabled (*parameters.migratable: `false`*).